SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 SEO: The Long-Term Traffic Engine

-SEO depends on understanding and optimizing for SEO ranking factors that search engines use to determine your site’s position in search results.
+SEO relies on understanding and optimizing for SEO ranking factors that search engines use to determine website positions in search results.
 These include:

 • Content relevance and depth